jundalisay/spblist/content/en/research/bohr/quantum/part-1/section-2c.md

 0 − τ .
 ```

-This connection between the amplitudes of the different harmonic vibrations into which the motion can be resolved, characterised by different values of τ , and the probabilities of transition from a given stationary
-state to the different neighbouring stationary states, characterised by different values of n 0 − n 00, may clearly be expected to be of a general nature.
+This connection between the amplitudes of the different harmonic vibrations into which the motion can be resolved, characterised by different values of `τ`, and the probabilities of transition from a given stationary state to the different neighbouring stationary states, characterised by different values of `n 0 − n 00`, may clearly be expected to be of a general nature.

 Without a detailed theory of the mechanism of transition, we cannot obtain an exact calculation of the latter probabilities, unless n is large.